MATH: Mathematics (MATH)

 MATH 130.
 Number And Operations.
 (3 Credits)

-ONLY for students seeking certification to reach PreK - 3/PreK - 6 Examines number systems and operations, elementary number theory, concepts of integers and rational number, proportions, logic, computational algorithms, and current techniques in a problem-solving environment.
-Will include student investigations and hands-on activities.
-Prerequisites: Two units of high school mathematics and placement criteria 201808.
+ONLY for students seeking certification to reach PreK - 3/PreK - 6 Number systems and operations, elementary number theory, concepts of integers and rational number, proportions, computational algorithims, current techniques in a problem-solving environment.
+Including student investigations and hands-on activities.

 MATH 131.
 Algebra And Functions.
 (3 Credits)

-ONLY for students seeking certification to teach PreK - 3/PreK - 6 Basic algebraic operations, linear and quadratic equations, linear systems of equations and inequalities, algebraic and trigonometric functions in the context of modeling and various representations of functions (graphical, tabular, and symbolic).
+ONLY for students seeking certification to teach PreK - 3/PreK - 6 Basic algebraic operations, linear and quadratic equations, linear systems of equations and inequalities, algebraic functions in the context of modeling and various representations of functions (graphical, tabular, and symbolic).
 Will include student investigations and hands-on activities.
-Prerequisites: MATH 130 202508.
+Prerequisites: MATH 130.

 MATH 150.
 Precalculus.
 (4 Credits)

-Functions, Polynomial and rational functions, Inverse functions, exponential logarithmic functions, trigonometric functions; and an introduction to sequences and limits.
+Functions, Polynomial and rational functions, Inverse functions, exponential logarithmic functions, trigonometric functions and their inverses, transformations, polynomial division, roots of polynomials, partial fraction decomposition.
 Students successfully completing this course cannot take MATH 120 or MATH 121 for credit.
-Prerequisites: Two units of high school mathematics and placement criteria.

 MATH 212.
 Business Calculus.
 (3 Credits)

-Calculus for Non-Science and Non-Mathematics majors.
-Fundamental concepts of limits, continuity, derivatives and integrals of functions and their application to problems in various disciplines.
+Limits, continuity, derivatives and its applications in business, introduction to integrations.
 This course cannot be taken as a Mathematics elective by Mathematics majors.
-Prerequisites: MATH 122 Finite Mathematics 201608.
+Prerequisites: MATH 120.

 MATH 230.
 Geometry And Measurement.
 (3 Credits)